 An Alternate Path

 A Graduate Safety Practitioner (GSP) is a designation available to safety degree graduates from degree programs which meet BCSP Qualified Academic Program (QAP) standards.
 The GSP program is an alternate path to the Certified Safety Professional (CSP) and does not replace other paths.
-Those in the GSP path are not eligible for the Associate Safety Professional (ASP) designation since GSP's receive a waiver of and do not sit for the Safety Fundamentals Examination.
-The ASP denotes someone who has taken a different path to the CSP certification by passing the Safety Fundamentals Examination.
+Those in the GSP path are not eligible for the Associate Safety Professional (ASP) designation since GSP's receive a waiver of and do not sit for the ASP Examination.
+The ASP denotes someone who has taken a different path to the CSP certification by passing that first examination.
 Neither the ASP or GSP are certifications.